 First, differences in climate forcing may arise from chronological uncertainty.
-In only two of our studied catchments (MPO, WAH) have the moraines targeted in our model experiments been shown to pertain to the LGM (e.g. Eaves et al., 2016; Eaves, 2015).
+In only two of our studied catchments Only two of the catchments studied here (MPO, WAH) have the moraines targeted in our model experiments been shown to pertain to moraines been directly dated to the LGM (Eaves et al., 2016; Eaves, 2015), while others are inferred from moraine morphostratigrahy and indirect age constraints (e.g. Eaves et al., 2016; Eaves, 2015 Gamble et al., 2003; Conway et al., 2015; Conway et al., in review).
 Moraines representing glacial advances prior to the LGM have been recognised and dated on Tongariro massif (Eaves et al., 2016), therefore it is possible that some of the limits we targeted predate the LGM.
 However, Eaves et al. (2016) noted a distinct morphological difference in the preservation of moraines formed early in the last glacial cycle (> 59 ka) and those constructed during the LGM.
 The undated moraines targeted in our study had been correlated to the LGM based primarily on their similar morphology and degree of preservation to dated landforms, therefore we consider it unlikely that our simulations have targeted pre-LGM glacial limits.
 A separate possibility is that our targets represent different advances within the LGM.
 This cold climatic interval spans c.
-10 ka (28 - 18 ka), during which time there were significant fluctuations in climate over millenial-timescales (Barrell et al., 2013).
-Indeed, exposure ages of LGM moraines do show evidence for multiple moraine building episodes 30 - 18 ka (e.g. Eaves et al., 2016).
-Thus, the inter-catchment variability seen in our palaeotemperature estimates may in part reflect the range of temperature cooling events during this prolonged but variable cold period.
+10 ka(28 - 18 ka), during which time there were significant fluctuations in climate over millenial-timescales (Barrell et al., 2013) (Barrell et al., 2013; Schaefer et al., 2015).
+Indeed, exposure ages of LGM moraines do show evidence for multiple moraine building episodes 30 - 18 30 - 18 ka (e.g. Eaves et al., 2016).
+Thus, the inter-catchment variability seen in our palaeotemperature estimates may in part reflect the range of temperature cooling events

 Second, inaccuracies in the present day climate data, particularly precipitation distribution, may impart some error to the palaeotemperature reconstructions.
-The paucity of high-altitude precipitation data for the present day represents an important source of uncertainty in both contemporary and palaeo applications of glacier mass balance models.
+The paucity of high-altitude precipitation data for the present day represents an important source of uncertainty in both contemporary modern and palaeo applications of glacier mass balance models.
 For example, Rowan et al. (2014) find that uncertainty in present day precipitation distribution imparts uncertainty of up to 25 % in modelled LGM glacier length in the central Southern Alps, which equates to about 0.5 °C in the palaeotemperature estimate.
 The good agreement between observed ice distribution on Mt.
-Ruapehu and ice geometries simulated using the 30-year (AD 1981-2010) average climate datasets (Fig. 2) provides confidence that these datasets provide a useful starting point from which to assess the local LGM climate anomaly in catchments on Mt.
+Ruapehu and ice geometries simulated using the 30-year (AD 1981-2010) average climate datasets (Fig. 3) provides confidence that these datasets provide a useful starting point from which to assess the local LGM climate anomaly in catchments on Mt.
 Ruapehu.
-However, no glaciers exist on Tongariro massif today and there are no climate stations on the volcano, therefore it is more difficult to assess how representative the modern climate grids are for this volcano.
+However, no glaciers exist on Tongariro massif today and there are no climate stations on the volcano, therefore it is more difficult to assess how representative the modern climate grids are for this volcanoregion.